 The M.S.Ed. in special education at Elmhurst is designed for experienced teachers from prekindergarten to high school with professional educator licenses in early childhood, elementary, secondary, middle school, and K-12 specialty areas, including special education.

-The curriculum includes approved coursework for the State of Illinois Special Education endorsement, which may be added to the professional license after successful completion of the Learning Behavior Specialist 1 (LBS1, #155) exam.
+The curriculum includes approved coursework for the State of Illinois Special Education endorsement, which may be added to the professional license after successful completion of the Learning Behavior Specialist 1 exam.

 The program emphasizes teacher leadership within school communities and the profession, with coursework that advances teachers’ practice to enable them to provide research-based special education services in their classrooms and schools.
-Teachers are engaged as critical thinkers in studying the current issues and practices in the field of special education as they apply best practices and develop innovative projects for their classrooms and schools.
+Develop your teacher leadership skills to advance your expertise in research-based special education services.
+Study current issues and instructional methods in the field of special education, apply best practices and bring innovation to your classroom and school.

 This program readily accommodates the schedules of working teachers.
 You’ll earn your degree on a schedule that works for you, with classes meeting every other week on campus in a hybrid format, meeting alternately on campus or online.